What Is the Work of Managing Mankind?

 Relevant Words of God:

-The management work only came about because of mankind, which means it was only produced by the existence of mankind.
+The management work only came about because of mankind, which means it only arose because of the existence of mankind.
 There was no management before mankind, or in the beginning, when the heavens and earth and all things were created.
-If, in all of God’s work, there were not practice that is beneficial to man, which is to say, if God did not make fitting requirements of corrupt mankind (if, in the work done by God, there were no suitable path for man’s practice), then this work could not be called God’s management.
-If the entirety of God’s work only involved telling corrupt mankind how to go about their practice, and God did not carry out any of His own enterprise, and exhibited not a shred of His omnipotence or wisdom, then no matter how high God’s requirements of man, no matter how long God lived among man, man would recognize nothing of God’s disposition; if that were the case, then work of this kind would be even less worthy of being called God’s management.
+If, in all of God’s work, there were no practice beneficial to man, which is to say, if God did not make fitting requirements of corrupt mankind (if, in the work done by God, there were no suitable path for man’s practice), then this work could not be called God’s management.
+If the entirety of God’s work only involved telling corrupt mankind how to go about their practice, and God did not carry out any of His own enterprise, and exhibited not a shred of His omnipotence or wisdom, then no matter how high God’s requirements of man, no matter how long God lived among man, man would know nothing of God’s disposition; if that were the case, then work of this kind would be even less worthy of being called God’s management.
 Simply put, the work of God’s management is the work done by God, and all the work carried out under the guidance of God by those who have been gained by God.
-Such work can be summarized as management, and refers to God’s work among man, as well as the cooperation with Him of all those who follow Him; all these can collectively be called management.
+Such work can be summarized as management.
+In other words, God’s work among man, as well as the cooperation with Him of all those who follow Him are collectively called management.
 Here, the work of God is called visions, and the cooperation of man is called practice.
-The higher God’s work (that is, the higher the visions), the more that God’s disposition is made plain to man, and the more that it is at odds with the conceptions of man, and the higher are the practice and cooperation of man.
-The higher the requirements of man, the more that God’s work is at odds with the conceptions of man, as a result of which the trials of man, and the standards that he is required to meet, also become higher.
+The higher God’s work (that is, the higher the visions), the more God’s disposition is made plain to man, the more it is at odds with the notions of man, and the higher the practice and cooperation of man become.
+The higher the requirements of man, the more God’s work is at odds with the notions of man, as a result of which the trials of man, and the standards that he is required to meet, also become higher.
 At the conclusion of this work, all visions will have been made complete, and that which man is required to put into practice will have reached the acme of perfection.
 This will also be the time when each is classed according to kind, for that which man is required to know will have been shown to man.
 So, when the visions reach their apogee, the work will accordingly approach its end, and man’s practice will have also reached its zenith.
-The practice of man is based on the work of God, and the management of God is only fully expressed thanks to the practice of man and cooperation of man.
+The practice of man is based on the work of God, and the management of God is only fully expressed thanks to the practice and cooperation of man.
 Man is the showpiece of God’s work, and the object of the work of all of God’s management, and also the product of God’s entire management.
-If God worked alone, without the cooperation of man, then there would be nothing that could serve as the crystallization of His entire work, and in this way there would not be the slightest significance to God’s management.
-Only by choosing a fitting object that is outside of God’s work, and which can express this work, and prove its omnipotence and wisdom, is it possible to achieve the aim of God’s management, and achieve the aim of using all of this work to completely defeat Satan.
-And so, man is an indispensable part of the work of God’s management, and man is the only one that can make God’s management bear fruit and achieve its ultimate aim; apart from man, no other life form can undertake such a role.
-If man is to become the true crystallization of the management work, then the disobedience of corrupt mankind must be entirely dispelled.
+If God worked alone, without the cooperation of man, then there would be nothing that could serve as the crystallization of His entire work, and then there would not be the slightest significance to God’s management.
+Besides God’s work, only by God choosing fitting objects to express His work and prove its omnipotence and wisdom can God achieve the aim of His management, and achieve the aim of using all of this work to completely defeat Satan.
+Therefore, man is an indispensable part of the work of God’s management, and man is the only one that can make God’s management bear fruit and achieve its ultimate aim; apart from man, no other life form can undertake such a role.
+If man is to become the true crystallization of God’s management work, then the disobedience of corrupt mankind must be entirely dispelled.
 This requires that man be given practice suitable for different times, and that God carry out the corresponding work among man.
-Only in this way will there ultimately be gained a group of people who are the crystallization of the management work.
-God’s work among man cannot bear testimony to God Himself merely through the work of God alone; such testimony also requires living human beings that are suitable for His work in order to be achieved.
-God will first work upon these people, through whom His work will then be expressed, and thus such testimony of His will be borne among the creatures.
-And in this, God will have achieved the aim of His work.
+Only in this way will there ultimately be gained a group of people who are the crystallization of God’s management work.
+God’s work among man cannot bear testimony to God Himself merely through the work of God alone; to be achieved, such testimony also requires living human beings that are suitable for His work.
+God will first work upon these people, through whom His work will then be expressed, and thus such testimony of His will be borne among the creatures, and in this, God will have achieved the aim of His work.
 God does not work alone to defeat Satan because He cannot bear direct testimony to Himself among all creatures.
 If He were to do so, it would be impossible to utterly convince man, so God must work on man in order to conquer him, and only then will He be able to gain testimony among all creatures.
-If God alone were to work, and there were not the cooperation of man, or if man were not required to cooperate, then man would never be able to know God’s disposition, and would forever be unaware of God’s will; in this way, it could not be called the work of God’s management.
-If only man himself were to strive, and seek, and work hard, but he did not understand the work of God, then man would be playing pranks.
-Without the work of the Holy Spirit, that which man does is of Satan, he is rebellious and an evildoer; Satan is exhibited in all that is done by corrupt mankind, and there is nothing that is compatible with God, and all are the manifestation of Satan.
+If it were just God who worked, without the cooperation of man, or if man were not required to cooperate, then man would never be able to know God’s disposition, and would forever be unaware of God’s will; God’s work could then not be called the work of God’s management.
+If only man himself were to strive, and seek, and work hard, without understanding the work of God, then man would be playing pranks.
+Without the work of the Holy Spirit, that which man does is of Satan, he is rebellious and an evildoer; Satan is exhibited in all that is done by corrupt mankind, and there is nothing that is compatible with God, and all man does is the manifestation of Satan.
 Nothing in all that has been spoken of is exclusive of visions and practice.
-Upon the foundation of visions, man finds practice, he finds the path of obedience, so that he may put aside his conceptions and gain those things that he has not possessed in the past.
+Upon the foundation of visions, man finds practice and the path of obedience, so that he may put aside his notions and gain those things that he has not possessed in the past.
 God requires that man cooperate with Him, that man completely submit to His requirements, and man asks to behold the work done by God Himself, to experience the almighty power of God, and to know God’s disposition.
 These, in summary, are the management of God.
-God’s union with man is the management, and the greatest management.
+God’s union with man is the management, and it is the greatest management.